DVillers77/JAVASCRIPT-PROJECTS/README.md

   successfully links the three necessary CDNs (React, ReactDOM, and Babel) and uses the `<script type="text/babel">` tag to define and render a `Greeting` class component returning JSX.

+#### **Step 424: NODE.JS ASSIGNMENT** 🚀

+- **Date**: October 12, 2025
+- **Objective**: Transition to the professional React workflow by using Node.js and Create React App (CRA) to scaffold a complete project environment.
+- **Outcome**: Executed `npx create-react-app my-app`, `cd my-app`, and `npm start` in the terminal, successfully spinning up the default React application and its development server in the browser.
+A new project folder named `my-app` was created, establishing the standardized, command-line-driven environment.